Homemade Limoncello

 What is Limoncello?

 Limoncello is an Italian-style liqueur made from infused lemon peels.
-Traditionally Limoncello is served after a meal as a digestif in a chilled shot glass and is meant to be enjoyed sipped.
-However these days it is used to make all sorts of mixed drinks and even desserts.
-Which below you can find several ways to use your Homemade Limoncello.
+Traditionally Limoncello is served at the end of a meal as a digestif in a chilled shot glass and is meant to be enjoyed sipped never as a shot.
+However these days it is used to make all sorts of mixed drinks and even dessert recipes.
+Which below you can find several ways to use your homemade limoncello.

 In Italy, traditionally they allow their peels and vodka to infuse for quite a bit longer than what we will be doing today.
 However, most of the flavor comes out of the peels within the first five days so we are able to make up a quick batch in much less time.
 Still creating a delicious homemade limoncello.